 Breadcrumbs, like these shown here, will appear at the top of each content area within a course.
 Clicking on a link will take you to that area of the course.
 For example, the course name (Oceanography) will take you to the entry page of the course.
 Selecting the name of a content area (Chapter 3) will take you to the top level of that content area.
 Ellipses ( ... ) indicate additional levels and they will fully display when you click them.

-4. Navigate within a Content Area -- Opening files
+4. Navigate within a Content Area -- Opening Files

-Note: Your instructor may upload files to your Blackboard course for you to view or download.
+Note: Instructors may upload files to CourseSites for students to view or download.
 These files appear within the content as blue, underlined text.
-For example, the link to open a chapter presentation may appear as " Chapter 3 Presentation " As pictured here, you would click on the link to open, print or save the file.
+For example, the link to open a chapter presentation may appear as " Chapter Slide Presentation " As pictured above, you would click on the link to open, print or save the file.

-After clicking on the link, you may be prompted to either open or save the file.
+After clicking on the link, students may be prompted to either open or save the file.
 You can choose to open the file if the item is to be reviewed right away.
-You can choose to save the file to your computer desktop or another local drive should you need to refer to the item at a later point.
-If you are unable to view a file, remember that you may need to download the plug-in to your computer first so the file will open and can be viewed in your Internet browser.
+Students can choose to save the file to your computer desktop or another local drive should they need to refer to the item at a later point.
+If students are unable to view a file, remember that they may need to download the plug-in to your computer first so the file will open and can be viewed in your Internet browser.

-5. Navigate within a Content Area -- Access folders
+5. Navigate within a Content Area -- Accessing folders

-Note: While browsing through your course materials and information, you may notice that the information has been organized in folders.
+course materials and informationcan be organized using folders.
 Just as you can organize files on your computer in folders or put documents in folders within a file cabinet, instructors can organize content using folders in certain areas.
-You may even encounter folders within folders should your course contain quite a lot of material.
+Instructors may even create folders within folders should the course contain quite a lot of material.

-To access information contained within folders, click on the folder title as pictured here.
+To access information contained within folders, users should click on the folder title, such as the one pictured above.
 Don't forget to use the breadcrumb trail to keep track of where you are in the course!